ifoxhz/electron-ffplay/README.md

 # Simple video player using electron & ffplay (as node addon)

 #port to node-gyp build, and upgrade ffmpeg.
+- plan use SDL rendder,not webgl draw frame.

 # License